YSI ODO RTU Calibration Utility

 • 2 (Bad)

 • The sensor is not performing within factory-specified limits.
-Also, in some cases a bad QC Score might mean that a component of the sensor is due to be replaced (such as a DO cap), or the user has defined some other limit, such as the term expired since the most recent calibration.
+In some cases, a bad QC Score might indicate that a component of the sensor is due for replacement (such as a DO cap).
+Exceedance of a user-defined limit is another possibility, for example, an expired term since the most recent calibration.

-Note: It is recommended to read a direct measurement value from the sensor within the standard solutions after the calibrations are complete.
+Note: Once calibrations are complete, it is recommended to read a direct measurement value from the sensor in the standard solutions.